The holidays aren't over yet, Umpqua Valley Havurah started the eight days of Hanukkah during Sunday celebration

 “It’s one of our happier holidays,” Charles Jaye said while wearing a sweater adorned with menorahs, six-pointed stars and the message, “Keep your friends close and your family kosher.”

-Hanukkah is an eight-day celebration by Jewish people that commemorates the victory of the Maccabees over the Assyrian army and the rededication of the Temple.
+Hanukkah is an eight-day celebration by Jewish people that commemorates the victory of the Maccabees over the Assyrian army in 160 B.C. and the rededication of the Temple.

 A day’s supply of oil allowed the menorah in the Temple in Jerusalem to stay lit for eight days after the victory, which is why the holiday lasts eight days.